Privacy policy

 All records are handled and stored in accordance with the Australian Government Protective Security Policy Framework.
 When no longer required, personal information is destroyed in a secure manner, or archived or deleted in accordance with our obligations under the Privacy Act and Archives Act 1983.

 CSC may combine personal information we receive about you with other information we hold about you.
 This includes information received from third parties such as employers.
+As far as reasonably practicable, we will make sure that our relationships with third parties include appropriate protection of your privacy.

 Personal information is collected, held, used and disclosed as required or authorised by law, for the purpose of managing the superannuation schemes.
 This includes the management of superannuation investments, providing superannuation products, services and information to members, administration of the superannuation schemes and payment of benefits, conducting market research and product development in the interests of scheme members.